dnelson86/arepo/documentation/source/parameterfile.md

 **BoxSize**

-  The boxsize for the simulation, in internal code units.
+  The box size for the simulation, in internal code units.
   All particles and gas cells in the ICs must have Coordinates within the range ``[0,BoxSize]`` in each dimension.
 The only exception from this is for collisionless particles in a tree-only gravity mode (no